aounleonardo/save-the-date/README.md

 ## 🚀 How to Run

 1. Simply open `index.html` in a web browser
-2. No server required - it's a pure HTML5/JavaScript game
+2. No server required - it's a pure HTML5/JavaScript game using Phaser 3
 3. Works on desktop and mobile browsers
+4. Phaser 3 is loaded from CDN, so internet connection is required

 ## 🎨 Adding Custom Assets